Big Feelings Tractor Trek

 The Big Feelings School Tour and Tractor Trek is all about Mental Health education in schools.

 So far, over 13,000 children in 80 schools from Bluff to Cape Reinga have had a visit from the Big Feelings School tour.

 These school talks including the giant blue zorb and mood cube were given rave reviews from the School Principals during the March 2020 Trek, with the common message that every school in New Zealand should have this presentation.

 So that's our goal!

-February 2021 we are touring Northland with a fleet of 17 tractors, 2 humvees, world war 2 jeep, Postman pat van, and even a tank BBQ.
+February 2021 we toured Northland with a fleet of 17 tractors, 2 humvees, world war 2 jeep, Postman pat van, and even a tank BBQ.
 Our goal is to visit 20+ schools, with 40+ presentations to 6,000 children!

-In 2 weeks Cat aims to do 40 presentations at 20 schools, speaking to over 5,000 children.
+In 2 weeks Cat did 40 presentations at 20 schools, speaking to over 5,000 children.

 Schools can be as small as 9 children, or over 500 children.